 Hi.
 My name is Brian McClain.
 I'm an instructor of JavaScript and Python programming at Noble Desktop in New York City.
 In this video, I'm going to show you how to enable and disable a play button in a gaming interface.
 So let's check out this memory game in the browser.
 The idea is you have a play button that shouldn't be active and yet, as it is now, the user thinks they can click on it.

 We want the button to be grayed out and unresponsive until the user chooses the game level from the menu.
 Currently, the button is lighting up on mouseover.
-We want to turn that off, but we would also like to disable any JavaScript. so that the button doesn't do anything if you click on it before choosing your game level.
+We want to turn that off, but we would also like to disable any JavaScript.
+So that the button doesn't do anything if you click on it before choosing your game level.

 We're going to make the button call a function.
 I've got my select object and my button element.
 Notice that neither of them has an ID.
-We could give them IDs, but you don't have to do that in order to bring them into JavaScript.
+We could give them IDs, but you don't have to do that to bring them into JavaScript.
 We can use querySelector to bring the elements into JavaScript.
 We'll call it button equals document dot querySelector button.

 There is no other button, so it'll know which one to get.
 And then we'll have menu equals document dot querySelector the select menu.
 We're going to have the button listen for a click upon itself.
 When that takes place, it's going to call the play function, which we'll write function, play, and let's just give it an alert.
 We'll say, "Game on!" and have that as a pop up.